 Steps to resolve

-In cases when snapshots are left behind and locked we’ve found 2 ways to unlock the files to allow you to delete the snapshot and consolidate the VM.
-The first way we’ve found requires you to restart the host.
+In cases when snapshots are left behind and locked we have found 2 ways to unlock the files to allow you to delete the snapshot and consolidate the VM.
+The first way we have found requires you to restart the host.
 This is the surest way to clear the handle, but is also the least convenient.
 Since this will cause an interruption in availability for the VMs that are on that host it may not be possible until after hours, if even then.

-Another way we’ve identified is to restart the hostd service on the ESX host, which will force the release of the locks.
-Don’t do this if there are other backups active from this host.
-Also don’t do this if there are VMs being migrated or
+Another way we have identified is to restart the hostd service on the ESX host, which will force the release of the locks.
+Do not do this if there are other backups active from this host.
+Also do not do this if there are VMs being migrated or

 Vmotioned to other hosts.
-Restarting the hostd agent shouldn’t interrupt running VM, so there should be no downtime for the VMs, but it’ll temporarily disconnect the host from vCenter, the CFA, and any vSphere client connection.
-There’s a known issue with some versions of ESX that could cause the restart of the hostd agent to boot, shutdown or reboot some VMs.
+Restarting the hostd agent should not interrupt running VM, so there should be no downtime for the VMs, but it will temporarily disconnect the host from vCenter, the CFA, and any vSphere client connection.
+There is a known issue with some versions of ESX that could cause the restart of the hostd agent to boot, shutdown or reboot some VMs.
 See the VMware KB for more details on this known issue, and to get the patch to resolve it.